opendocsg/slw-judgments-backfill/2001_SGHC_275/report.md

  (c) to commit any mischief or criminal trespass, or other offence

-30     The first requirement under this element is that the common object of the assembly was, for example, to commit an offence. _Lim Thian Hor v PP_ [1996] 2 SLR 258 drew a distinction between "common object" and "similar or same object".
+30     The first requirement under this element is that the common object of the assembly was, for example, to commit an offence. _Lim Thian Hor v PP_ <span class="citation">[1996] 2 SLR 258</span> drew a distinction between "common object" and "similar or same object".
 For the former, "it is essential that the object should be

 common to the persons who constitute the assembly and they should be aware of it and concur in it."
 In the present case, there was no doubt that the group of men knew of and concurred in the plan to cause hurt to PW5.
 They had gathered at Sim Lim Tower for that purpose.
 The common object, causing hurt to a person, obviously fell within the definition of an "offence".